 ABOUT MRS. BORG

 I graduated in June 2002 with a Bachelor of Science in Education Degree with certifications in Broad Field Social Science, History, Sociology, Psychology, Economics, and Geography.
 I started teaching at Menomonee Falls High School during the second semester of the 2005-2006 school year, I taught 9th grade U.S. History, and 10th grade Area Studies/World History.
 During the 2004-2005 school year and the first semester of the 2005-2006 school year, I worked as the NovaNET Coordinator/Instructor for Central High School in Salem, WI.
 In addition to my teaching experience, I have experiences in tutoring students with learning disabilities and diverse backgrounds, working in a six-year-old classroom at the Boys and Girls club and working with children who have Autism.
-I have been married for the past fourteen years, and have a twelve-year-old, and a nine-year-old, both boys.
+I have been married for the past fifteen years, and have a thirteen-year-old, and a ten-year-old, both boys.

 ABOUT AP HUG